JayaswalPrateek/MyCSnotesForME/Cpp.md

 }
 ```

-***Note on Arrays***
+<mark style="background: #FFF3A3A6;">Note on Arrays</mark>
-- When an Array of length n is created and when m elements are hard coded then remaining n-m elements are automatically initialized to 0
+- When an Array of length n is created and when m <mark style="background: #D2B3FFA6;">elements are hard coded then remaining n-m elements are automatically initialized to 0 (provided the length of the array is not an user imput)</mark>
 - `A[i]` is always equal to `i[A]` where A is an array and i is an integer counter variable of a for loop because `*(A+i)` is same as `*(i+A)`
 - When `int *p = A` and A is an array then we can used `p[i]` instead of `A[i]`
 - When a 2-D Array is created, all the elements are contiguous in the memory just like a 1-D array
-- Need to use reference of x when A is 2-D array is iterated over using a for each loop, but you still have to use nested for each loop
+- <mark style="background: #D2B3FFA6;">Need to use reference of x when A is 2-D array is iterated over using a for each loop</mark>, but you still have to use nested for each loop
 	```cpp
 	#include <iostream>
 	using namespace std;